-Each Fund's investment objective is not fundamental and may be changed without shareholder approval by the Board of Directors of The RBB Fund, Inc. (the "Company") upon prior written notice to shareholders.
+Each Fund's investment objective is not fundamental and may be changed without shareholder approval by the Board of Directors (the "Board") of The RBB Fund, Inc. (the "Company") upon prior written notice to shareholders.
 Shareholders will be given at least 60 days' prior written notice of any change to a Fund's investment objective.

 Each Fund pursues its investment objective by investing under normal circumstances at least 80% of its net assets, including any borrowings for investment purposes, in shares of registered investment companies and ETFs.
 The Adviser focuses on the returns of investment companies within each of the asset classes while keeping trading costs to a minimum.
-Under normal market conditions, the Adviser expects substantially all of the Funds net assets to be invested in the securities of investment companies with less than 2% of the net assets of the Free Market U.S. Equity Fund and Free Market Fixed Income Fund, and 5% of the net assets of the Free Market International Equity Fund invested in cash or money market instruments.
+Under normal market conditions, the Adviser expects substantially all of the Funds' net assets to be invested in the securities of investment companies with less than 2% of the net assets of the Free Market U.S. Equity Fund and Free Market Fixed Income Fund, and 5% of the net assets of the Free Market International Equity Fund invested in cash or money market instruments.

 Periodically, the Adviser will review the allocations for each Fund in each underlying investment company.
 From time to time, the Adviser may add or remove underlying investment companies and/or change the investment allocation percentages of a Fund in the underlying investment companies without notice to shareholders.
-In addition, when the Adviser determines that market forces have caused fundamental changes in the relative values of the assets of the underlying investment companies, the Adviser may modify the allocations of the Fund.
-To maintain allocation ranges, adjustments may be made by purchasing or selling shares of the underlying investment companies or applying future investments and redemptions by the Fund in proportions necessary to rebalance the investments in the underlying investment companies.
+In addition, when the Adviser determines that market forces have caused fundamental changes in the relative values of the assets of the underlying investment companies, the Adviser may modify the allocations of a Fund.
+To maintain allocation ranges, adjustments may be made by purchasing or selling shares of the underlying investment companies or applying future investments and redemptions by a Fund in proportions necessary to rebalance the investments in the underlying investment companies.

 Each Fund may invest directly in individual securities.
-However, the Adviser will not invest directly in individual securities without prior approval of the Company's Board of Directors, except as described in this Prospectus.
+However, the Adviser will not invest directly in individual securities without prior approval of the Board, except as described in this Prospectus.

 Investments in Investment Companies and the Investment Company Industry.
 Each Fund invests exclusively in investment companies that are not affiliated with it.
 These investment companies may be within the same fund complex and/or advised by the same investment adviser.
 The Funds invest primarily in securities of registered investment companies and will attempt to identify investment companies that have demonstrated superior management, favorable investment results, and relatively lower costs and expenses.
 There can be no assurance that this result will be achieved.
-Each Fund will indirectly bear its proportionate share of any management fees and other expenses paid by the investment companies in which it invests including the advisory and administration fees paid by the underlying fund.
-Fees and expenses related to each Fund's investments in underlying funds during the fiscal year ended August 31, 2016 are disclosed in each Fund's expense table under "Acquired Fund fees and expenses."
+Each Fund will indirectly bear its proportionate share of any management fees and other expenses paid by the investment companies in which it invests, including the advisory and administration fees paid by the underlying fund.
 Some underlying investment companies may concentrate their investments in various industries or industry sectors and may use options, futures, or options on futures in their investment programs.